AdamCorbinFAUPhD/CEN5035-Software-Engineering/final/final_paper.md

 The next steps after that would be to look for another other papers out there around this topic to see what other areas to explore here.

 ## Speech and Gaze paper
+In summary of proposed approach and validation I truly think that trust is the number one thing for humans and robots to work together.
+If there is lack of trust there will be friction between the two parties.
+I can see that robots will play a large role in our society in the future and we need to start building that trust now.
+I agree that robots can help us with our jobs, our lives, and so on but if that robot is not trust worthy then I really dont see that kind of robot bing successful in their duty.

 # Citations [3pts]